mui/material-ui/docs/data/material/discover-more/related-projects/related-projects.md

 <p class="description">A carefully curated list of libraries that are worth having a look at.</p>

-Because the scope of problems MUI solves is bound, we try to play nicely with other libraries.
+Because the scope of problems Material UI solves is bound, we try to play nicely with other libraries.
 Feel free to submit a pull request to add another project; it will be accepted if it is suitable.